Naramata Water System

 Naramata Water Meters:

-The Naramata Water Meter Pilot Program is now complete.
-The meters are a great tool for Naramata enabling everyone who had a meter installed to see just how much water they are using and the RDOS to ensure enough water will be reserved for times of need.
-A total of 115 water meters have been installed (36 commercial/winery, 44 agricultural and 35 residential).
+The Naramata Water Meter Pilot Program was completed in 2017.
+The meters are still a great tool for Naramata enabling everyone who had a meter installed to see how much water they use.
+A total of 115 water meters were installed (36 commercial/winery, 44 agricultural and 35 residential).

 - 20160412 Naramata Water Advisory Committee (NWAC) - RDOS Pilot Water Meter Study by Urban Systems